Junnie13/learning-tutorials/README.md

     2. If you are using Jupyter Notebook, run "pip install ipykernel" first before installing other dependencies using "pip install -r requirements.txt".
     3. Aside from #2,

+    these are all for Python scripts, jupyter notebooks have a different way of activating the virtual environment using venv instead, also next time, 1 workspace = 1 virtual environment

     jupyter kernelspec uninstall env

 ### 2. Python Sentiment Analysis Project with NLTK and 🤗 Transformers.
 Classify Amazon Reviews!! by Rob Mulla (nlp-tutorial)